 - 1. A deposit is not required. - 2.
 Plans can be started with a \$50 minimum balance. - 3.
 Account balances are estimated daily between 7 a.m.
 9 a.m. - 4.
-The member will receive a low balance notification daily if the account balance is below \$25. - 5.
-When the account balance is calculated to be \$0.01 or below, it will be eligible for disconnection. - 6.
-Disconnect notifications are issued before 10 a.m. each day.
+The member will receive a daily low balance notification if the account balance is below \$25.

-- 7. Disconnections are performed daily starting at 1 p.m. or after. - 8.
+- 5. When the account balance is calculated to be \$0.01 or below, it will be eligible for disconnection. - 6.
+Disconnect notifications are issued before 10 a.m. each day, and disconnections performed daily, starting at 1 p.m. - 7.
 There are no fees for reconnection after an account has been automatically disconnected for low balance if it is reactivated within 10 days.